 You've probably seen many lovely young angelfish at aquarium stores, but how much do you really know about them?
 Here are some very important facts that can help you decide if these fish are the right breed for your home aquarium.

+What do angelfish eat?
 Angelfish are naturally carnivorous, so they need to be fed the right foods to help them reach optimum size and remain healthy.
-It's usually best to offer a daily feeding of flakes or a pelleted diet formulated for angels, and then supplement the fish with live feedings of freshly-hatched brine shrimp, bloodworms and daphnia grown from your cultures to avoid contaminated sources.
+It's usually best to offer a daily feeding of flakes or a pelleted diet formulated for angels, and then supplement the fish with live feedings of freshly-hatched brine shrimp, bloodworms, and daphnia grown from your cultures to avoid contaminated sources.

 Always keep angelfish in the cleanest, largest size tank you can support, and make sure you have a good filtration system that doesn't create excessive currents in the water since angels aren't the most agile swimmers.
 The right water conditions can also lessen stress on your angels and keep them healthier and happier.